Skip to main content

 iAndroid (Interface Simulator)

 iAndroid is an iOS app available on the App Store that simulates an Android-style interface on your iPhone screen.
-It is very important to clarify: iAndroid is not an Android emulator for iOS in any functional sense.
+It is very important to clarify: iAndroid is not a functional emulator in any sense.
 It does not run Android apps.
 It does not execute Android code.
 It is purely a cosmetic app that makes your iPhone screen look like an Android home screen.
-Mentioning iAndroid in an Android emulator for iOS context is only useful as a warning — do not buy or download iAndroid expecting a real Android emulator for iOS.
-It cannot run any Android apps.
+Mentioning it here is only useful as a warning — do not download iAndroid expecting to run any Android apps.
+It cannot.

 Android Emulators for iOS: Full Comparison Table